jfcontart/AXAutoBuildIncrement/README.md

 ## Services
 This repository use :
- - HéphaïCode for convention : http://hephaiscode.com
+ - HéphaïsCode for convention : http://hephaiscode.com
  - GitHub for source control : https://github.com
  - Travis for continous integration : https://travis-ci.org
  - Coveralls for code coverage : https://coveralls.io

  Special thanks for these services!